ppi/ppi-distribution-module/README.md

 NoiselabsDistributionModule
 ===========================

-The base bundle for the PPI Distributions
+The base module for the PPI distribution.